 Kick-off meeting with partners essential to create transparency from the beginning

+Third Step fo the PDTI process: Robotics technology development by competing teams

 Phase I: Solution Design

 Phase I of the PDTI Challenge is focused on the solution and system design.
 Three consortia per application scenario were chosen to compete in Phase I, which lasted 6 months.
-Even though Phase II focuses on developing a reliable prototype for the solution, the consortia already had to show a working prototype at the end of Phase I. Two consortia per scenario have been chosen to compete in Phase II.
+Even though Phase II focuses on developing a reliable prototype for the solution, the consortia already had to show a working prototype at the end of Phase I. Based on an on-site review by independent experts, the number of competing consortia for Phase II was reduced from three to two per challenge.
+Two consortia are the minimum because the public body should not be bound to just one solution per challenge at the end (which would contradigt tender regulations in the public sector).

-Each phase of PDTI framework can be compared to the Technology Readiness Levels (TRL) used by Horizon 2020.
-Therefore, Phase I is associated with TRL level 4, where technological components are built together in order to test if they would work together.
-It is also a phase of design and technology implementation through laboratory testing (Horizon2020, 2014).
+For the entire PDTI progress in technological maturity is measured based on the Technology Readiness Levels (TRL) used by Horizon 2020.
+Therefore, Phase I is associated with TRL level 4 (Horizon2020, 2014).

 During the first phase, the monitoring teams had continuous contacts with the consortia, answering technical questions.
 Several visits to the public body have been organized by the consortia in order to test the prototypes.
 The public entity managed all these visits.

-The evaluation of the three technological proposals at the end of phase I has been based on marks according to three basic criteria: Scientific and/or technological excel- lence, Quality and efficiency of the implementation and the management of the project and potential Impact through the development, dissemination and use of the project.
+The assessment by the independent experts on-site at the end of phase I has been based on three basic criteria: Scientific and/or technological excel- lence, Quality and efficiency of the implementation and the management of the project and potential Impact through the development, dissemination and use of the project.
 Also, the involvement of the stakeholders, including the end-users was evaluated as important.
 Moreover, the items based on the challenge brief used for the evaluation were:

 + Positive evaluation of the tasks and documentation required during the period (Deliverables, milestones and dissemination milestones)